tituskaswii/dentalbeeAI/notes_app/README.md

 ## Starting the backend API server
 - `python manage.py runserver` will start the Django API server

 - At this point, if you want, you can **Login** to the pre-built admin panel by visiting- `http://localhost:8000/admin/` in your browser as the superuser account you just created.
-From this panel, you will be able to do almost anything to the applicaiton!
+From this panel, you will be able to do almost anything to the application!

 <br/>
 Now our backend server is ready to accept the API requests!
 So let's setup the frontend...